-2024 Performance Period Change The data completeness threshold will increase from 70% to 75% for the 2024 performance period.
+2024 Performance Period Change The data completeness threshold increased from 70% in the 2023 performance period to 75% in the 2024 performance period.
 True, Accurate, and Complete Reporting Selectively reporting favorable data that misrepresents your actual performance is called "cherry-picking".
 Part 42 sections 414.1390(b) and 414.1400(a)(5) provide that all MIPS data submitted must be certified as true, accurate, and complete.
 Incomplete reporting of a measure's eligible population, or otherwise misrepresenting a clinician or group's performance (e.g., only submitting favorable performance data), would not be considered true, accurate, or complete.
 Avoid a Zero Score Keep in mind there are no gradations of data completeness.
 Data Completeness is met or not met.
-Using the example from p.
-5, if the APM Entity reports on 6 patients instead of 7, it would not meet data completeness and would receive zero points for the measure.
+Using the example from page 5, if the APM Entity reports on 7 patients instead of 8, it would not meet data completeness and would receive zero points for the measure.
 Data Aggregation Remember, data completeness is aggregated and calculated for each measure at the level of reporting - individual MIPS eligible clinician, group, virtual group, subgroup, or APM Entity level.
 When reporting eCQMs and MIPS CQMs, your denominator eligible encounters include your entire patient population across the TIN, all sites associated with the TIN, all TINs part of the virtual group, or all TINs participating in the APM Entity (such as a Medicare Shared Savings Program ACO).
+When reporting Medicare CQMs, your denominator eligible encounters include only the eligible Medicare fee-for-service patient population across all TINs participating in the Medicare Shared Savings Program ACO.